AverageHelper/Gamgee/README.md

 ## Authors & Contributors

-In order to highlight new contributors, these users are listed reverse-chronoligically, in order of when contributions were provided:
+In order to highlight new contributors, these users are listed reverse-chronoligically, in order of when contributions were first provided:

 - [**vayandas**](https://github.com/vayandas)
 - [**karcsesz**](https://github.com/karcsesz)
 - [**bendai94**](https://github.com/bendai94)
 - [**ajnrules**](https://github.com/ajnrules)
 - [**AverageHelper**](https://github.com/AverageHelper)

+Many thanks to each person who contributed code or translations or advice or any other kind of help!
+I cannot build Gamgee alone, and every bit of help is very much appreciated!

 ## Prerequisites